Automating SA Invoices: Shopify to Xero/Sage

 Final Thoughts

 Don't wait until you have 500 orders a month to fix your invoicing.
 The mess of manual entry only gets harder to clean up the longer you wait.
-Whether you use a plug-and-play app or a custom-built webhook, getting your Shopify-to-accounting plumbing right is a foundational step for any serious SA brand.
+Whether you use a plug-and-play app or a custom build, getting Shopify and your accounting software talking to each other properly is one of the highest-leverage things you can do as an SA brand.

 Struggling with your Shopify-Xero sync or VAT mapping?
 Message me on WhatsApp.
 I help local e-commerce stores automate their back-office tech.